Click images to see plant lists

 Include a variety of plants that flower or fruit at different times, so there’s at least some food available nearly year-round.

-The USDA categorizes plants into hardiness zones of 10-degree increments.
-In the U.S., zones range from 1 (Canada), the coldest, to 11 (Mexico) the warmest.
-Each zone is based on the lowest temperature that can be expected each year and serves as a guide for selecting suitable plants.
-They’re only a guide, however, as “microclimates” exist that allow seemingly unsuitable plants to survive.
-(Microclimates are formed by hills, valleys, pavement and other influences that affect airflow, extremes of heat and cold, sunlight, etc.)
+Each zone is based on the lowest temperature that can be expected each year and serves as a guide to selecting suitable plants for your locale.
+They’re only a guide, however, as microclimates exist that allow seemingly unsuitable plants to survive.
+Microclimates are formed by hills, valleys, pavement, and other influences that affect such things as airflow, extremes of heat and cold, and sunlight.
+Your local county extension service can be invaluable regarding any microclimate you might live in and which plants will or will not do well there.

-Do some research before buying any plant to avoid disappointment and a waste of money.
-Your local county extension service can be invaluable in this regard.
-You’ll find a Hardiness Zone printed on a plant’s identification tag, like “Zones 5 – 8.”
-Sometimes tags don’t express a range; instead, they say something like “to Zone 5.”
-This means the plant is hardy in zone 5 and all the warmer zones below it.
-Online you might find zones broken down into more precise 5-degree temperature differences, such as the USDA Plant Hardiness Map.
+You’ll find a hardiness zone printed on most plants’ identification tag, such as “Zones 5–8.”
+Sometimes tags don’t express a range and, instead, will say something like “to Zone 5.”
+This means the plant is hardy in Zone 5 and all the warmer zones below it.

 Planting on a budget

-Comparison shop to get your best prices.
 Discount stores, hardware stores and others now often carry a large stock of plants at lower prices, sometimes even native varieties.
-Farmers’ markets often have individuals who offer plants you can’t find anywhere else locally and at friendly prices.
-When necessary, consider substituting similar, but lower-priced, varieties.
+Farmers’ markets usually have sellers who offer native plants you can’t find anywhere else locally.
+If necessary, you might consider substituting plants on your wish list with similar, but lower-priced, varieties.
 Look for sales.
 Shop online.
 Join an online garden group that shares plants or cuttings.
 Look for local groups that do the same thing.
-Perform the work yourself, if possible, to save tons of money.